Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 #### Introduction to Linux

-If you never used Linux before it is important to understand the file structure of the operating system.
+If you never used Linux before, it is important to understand the operating system's file structure.
-Linux has a powerful networking stack, enabling it to function as a client, server, or router.
-Key features include:

-- Networking Tools: Utilities like ipconfig, ip, and ping are used for network configuration and diagnostics.
-- Protocols: Linux supports various network protocols, including TCP/IP, which is fundamental for internet communication.
-- Firewalls and Security: Tools like iptables and ufw allow users to configure firewalls to protect the system from unauthorized access.

 ##### Understanding the Filesystem